coleman0914/coleman0914.github.io/_posts/2025-12-12-capstone-project.md

 These considerations have guided my physical design and they will guide my electronics layout when I complete it second semester.

-INSTRUCTIONS
+INSTRUCTIONS:

-Final materials list including costs
+Final materials list including costs:

-Cardboard (for prototyping)- at Latin
+1-Cardboard (for prototyping)- at Latin

-Wood (final stool structure)- At Latin
+2-Wood (final stool structure)- At Latin

-Arduino microcontroller- at Latin
+3-Arduino microcontroller- at Latin

-Pressure sensor- will order with mr dubick in January- according to research should be 30/40 dollars
+4-Pressure sensor- will order with mr dubick in January- according to research should be 30/40 dollars

-LEDs- at Latin(10/15 dollars)
+5-LEDs- at Latin(10/15 dollars)

-Resistors- at latin
+6-Resistors- at latin

-PCB board- at Latin
+7-PCB board- at Latin

-Wires- at Latin
+8-Wires- at Latin

-Power source (battery or USB)- will obtain
+9-Power source (battery or USB)- will obtain

-Wood glue, screws, sandpaper, finish- at Latin
+10- Wood glue, screws, sandpaper, finish- at Latin

 Most electronics were provided through the lab or classroom supply, keeping costs low.

-Project Management (plan and deadlines)
+Project Management (plan and deadlines):
 To be completed later as instructed.

-Tools used:
+TOOLS USED:

  (hand tools and Fab Lab equipment)
 Laser cutter (for cardboard prototype pieces)